 Copy and pasting

-Click on the cell you want to copy.
-Then press Command (β) + C or select Copy cell from the Edit menu or the Context menu.
+Click on the cell you want to copy, then press Command (⌘) + C or choose Copy cell from the Edit menu or right-click Context menu.

-π Note that you can only paste into a cell using the keyboard shortcut.
-For security reasons, browsers don't let websites access your operating system's clipboard, which means Scripto can't initiate the 'Paste into cell' action from our menus.
+📌 Note that you can only paste into a cell using the keyboard shortcut.
+For security reasons, browsers don't let websites access your operating system's clipboard.
+That means Scripto can't initiate the 'Paste into cell' action from a menu.

-Pasted rows will not replace existing rows in the rundown!
+Pasted rows will not overwrite existing rows in the rundown.

 Moving around the grid without a mouse

-When you have a cell selected, you can move your selection up, down, left or right using the arrow keys.
+When you have a cell selected, you can move up, down, left, or right using the arrow keys.

 Rundown columns